bnhr/vreaks/templates/data-mode/user-queries.example.ts.md

  * Key Benefits:
  * - Single source of truth for query configuration
  * - Works with loaders (pre-fetch) and useQuery (caching + refetch)
- * - Mock API logic stays in one place
  * - Type-safe query keys and data
  *
  * Usage: